matter-labs/zksync-era/docs/guides/external-node/01_intro.md

 - recovery from a DB dump, in Ethereum terms this corresponds to archival node
-- recovery from a snapshot, in Ethereum terms this corresponds to light node, such nodes will only have access to transactions data from after the node was initialized
+- recovery from a snapshot, in Ethereum terms this corresponds to light node, such nodes will only have access to transactions data from after the node was initialized.
+The database is currently not pruned on such nodes.

 ## High-level overview